Totonicapán Uprising of 1820: Rebellion

 As a response to colonial demands for tribute and its refusal to enact the newly reinstated constitution, K'iche towns in Totonicapán rose up in opposition to the colonial government.
 The rebellion would begin by popular leaders organizing protests in the central plaza of Totonicapán and causing the mayor of that town to flee in fear of his life.
 Under the leadership of Atanasio Tzul, who according to popular legend, was declared king.
 A small struggle would ensue against the royal authorities in Guatemala.
 An autonomous state with a proper indigenous government was established in Totonicapán and lasted for 20 days.

 The rebellion would later be put down by a ladino militia of approximately one thousand men from Quetzaltenango, Salcajá and San Carlos Sija.
 This force was led by the Spanish Corregidor of that region, Prudencio Cózar, who was tasked and authorized to use military force to extract payment.
 A series of small skirmishes occurred between both sides but Tzul's poorly trained Indian troops would prove an ineffective force against Cózar's army.
 The conflict would be short lived and Tzul, along with other indigenous leaders, would surrender and later be imprisoned.
 Tzul and other leaders would be pardoned the following year due to the inability of the state to process any charges of sedition against the Spanish government, due to the ongoing independence movement.

+Legacy

+In the modern canton of Paquí in Totonicapán, independence is celebrated, but not on September 15 as in the rest of Guatemala and Central America.
+Instead, it is celebrated on July 12, the date on which Atanasio Tzul rose up in defiance of the payment of taxes to the Spanish Crown and the power of the local Criollos.